KenanCross/wordpress-samples/README.md

 Developed for editors to use on the fly when needing to spin up a quick landing page to serve to vistors or for brands that want to sponsor a page with curated content.

+<h2>LICENSE VERIFICATION PLUGIN</h2>
+Adding this plugin and code in header will add licensing functionality to a WP site.
+Requires freeware licensing plugin Software Licensing Plugin in order to work fully.

+Adds option page where user can authenticate their theme.
+If theme is unverified, it kills wordpress instance preventing users for accessing the website.